-With her daughter, Ammi is extremely temperamental and sarcastic, especially about her single status, but they share a beautiful bond; complete with sharing cigarettes, lemonade, and heart melting moments.
+With her daughter, Ammi is extremely temperamental and sarcastic, especially about her single status, but they share a beautiful bond; complete with sharing cigarettes, lemonade, and heart-melting moments.

-The delirious pitch in conversation gets sharper as she nears her end, the writing powerful enough to make the reader feverish.
+The delirious pitch in the conversation gets sharper as she nears her end, the writing powerful enough to make the reader feverish.

-For more than half of Listen Girl, Ammi heavily incriminates her daughter for staying single before she mellows down to requesting her to find someone she desires and further adding that she needn’t restrain herself to home and hearth and just making a pile of chapatis.
+For more than half of Listen Girl, Ammi heavily incriminates her daughter for staying single before she mellows down to requesting her to find someone she desires and further adding that she needn’t restrain herself to home and heart and just making a pile of chapatis.

 Ammi claims hers was a marriage between equals and she was happy to have moved into a home which saw no discrimination between boys and girls, unlike her parental home.
 Despite this, her words- “A true woman must be able to subdue her man’s mother” sound vitriolic.

 While she waits for her son to visit her, she claims that sons always love their mothers but pretend they don’t just to appease their wives, a cliched accusation.